gitbls/sdm/Docs/Command-Details.md

 sdm has a broad set of command switches.
 These can be specified in any case (UPPER, lower, or MiXeD).

 * `--1piboot` *conffile* &mdash; Specify a 1piboot.conf file to use instead of the one in /usr/local/sdm/1piboot/1piboot.conf.
-Note that this is less preferable than using the `--bootset` command switch.
 * `--aptcache` *IPaddr* &mdash; Use APT caching.
 The argument is the IP address of the apt-cacher-ng server
 * `--apt-dist-upgrade` &mdash; Some RasPiOS Bullseye images have a strange software configuration, which causes `apt-get upgrade` to fail.
 This switch forces sdm to use `apt-get --dist-upgrade` which updates correctly.
 [In the 2021-10-30 set of images, the "with Desktop" versions have a set of problematic VLC modules installed.]
 * `--autologin` &mdash; Cause the user to autologin when the system restarts